Universal-Connect-Project/ucw-app/README.md

 5. Fill in the `UcpAuthClientId`, `UcpAuthClientSecret` and `UcpAuthEncryptionKey` in the `.env` file with the values provided by login page.

 *Please remember that secrets are passed through environment variables instead of hardcoded in the js file.*
 DO NOT put any credentials in any of the js files.
-If you do so, it could accidentally get committed and leaked to public.
+If you do so, it could accidentally get committed and leaked to the public.
 USE `.env` FILE

 *UCP credentials are required for authentication and secret exchange, storage (redis-like session cache) and analytics services.*